jacknotes/linux/mage/mage-mysql.md

 # 主1：
-grant replication slave on *.* to repluser@'192.168.13.%' identified by 'homsom';
+grant replication slave on *.* to repluser@'192.168.13.%' identified by 'test';
 flush privileges;
 show grants for repluser@'192.168.13.%';
 flush binary logs;